Rating — 4.8·15 min·July 9, 2024

 • Software architect

-What the project discovery phase looks like
+Steps in the project discovery phase

 The typical product discovery phase consists of seven main stages: